Shoreditch Park: Archaeology

 In July 2005 and 2006, an extensive excavation was carried out by archaeologists from the Museum of London to commemorate the 60th anniversary of the end of World War II, and documented in a Time Team special episode called "Buried By The Blitz" aired in October 2006.
 The excavation examined housing of the time, and investigated the damage caused by aerial bombing and missiles.
 It was pioneering in involving members of the local community in the project.

 Facilities

 The park has sports facilities, an adventure playground, children's playground, an outdoor beach volleyball court (managed by London Beach Volleyball Club.
 Recent improvements include innovative low energy LED lighting, the creation of an outdoor amphitheatre in the park for theatre and cinema screenings; and an 85-tonne granite boulder by the artist John Frankland.
 The Britannia Leisure Centre is adjacent to the park, on its north eastern boundary.
 Shoreditch Park received a Green Flag award in July 2008.
-The park is home to the annual Shoreditch Festival.

 Access

 The nearest London Underground station is Old Street on the Northern line.
-Buses 21, 76, 141 and 271 stop on New North Road adjacent to the park.
+Buses 21, 76 & 141 stop on New North Road, adjacent to the park.